 - American School Counselor Association (2012).
 The ASCA National Model: A Framework for School Counseling Programs, Third Edition.
 Alexandria, VA: Author

-A student who is identified has unique individual educational and social and emotional characteristics.
-These students require services or activities not ordinarily provided by the school to fully develop their capabilities as mandated by state statute.
+Identified students have unique individual educational and social and emotional characteristics.
+These students require services or activities not ordinarily provided to fully develop their capabilities as mandated by state statute.
+The responsibility of the school committee is to identify specific academic student needs that require appropriate supplementary services.
 Once identified at the elementary level students continue participation in middle school QUEST.
-Students may also be evaluated in grades 6-8.
-The responsibility of the school committee is to identify specific academic student needs that require appropriate supplementary services.